 Vegan recipes with buckwheat

 - Protein: 4 grams per 2 Tbsp. serving

 Chia seeds are the highest source of plant-based omega-3 fatty acids.
-It’s also rich in fiber and antioxidants, but the best thing about them is perhaps that they swell and form a “gelly” substance when combined with liquid.
+It’s also rich in fiber and antioxidants, but the best thing about them is perhaps that they swell and form a “gelly” substance when combined with a liquid.
 This makes them ideal for puddings, or to be used as an egg replacement.

 Vegan recipes with chia seeds